SymfonyCasts/symfony7/sfcasts/many-to-many-foundry.md

 Foundry will execute the callback for all 100 starships.
 This means `randomRange(1, 5)` will be called 100 times, giving us a truly random range for each ship.

 Give it a whirl!
-Re-run the fixture load and the SQL query:
+Re-run the fixtures and load the SQL query:

 ```terminal-silent
 symfony console doctrine:fixtures:load